fbpx

 Let’s start with a brief history lesson.
 Granite Park Chalet was built in 1914 and 1915 by the Great Northern Railway to provide comfortable backcountry accommodations inside Glacier National Park.
 It was the last of the lodges and chalets built by the railroad — originally, there were 10.
 Granite Park Chalet welcomed backcountry guests for generations, pausing only for the Great Depression and World War II, which were hard on all of the chalets.

 In 1992, the Sierra Club threatened to sue the National Park Service over waste-water management at both Sperry and Granite Park chalets.
 The chalets were closed.
 The Philips family of Bozeman, a husband and wife team who met at the chalets, started a grass-roots effort called “Save the Chalets.”
 This was aimed at working with the Park Service to re-open and maintain the chalets.
 Granite Park was restored and reopened in 1996.
-Not long after that, Glacier Guides and Montana Raft ran Granite Park Chalet for six summers, so it holds an extra special place in our hearts.
+A couple years after that, Glacier Guides and Montana Raft ran Granite Park Chalet for seven summers, so it holds an extra special place in our hearts.
 Other than us, the Luding Family has lovingly operated and cared for the chalets since 1954.

 Granite Park Chalet Today